josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦁_Armoury_Quick_Tour/🛩️_the_april_fools_department_of_defence.md

 > - [🪖 Applied Demolition Science and the GCSE Problem](./🪖_applied_demolition_science_and_the_gcse_problem.md) - *the chaps we have to rescue*
 > - [⚓️ The Service That Went to Sea and Never Came Back](./⚓️_the_service_that_went_to_sea_and_never_came_back.md) - *the chaps we don't have to rescue*

 *Note: Always insist they host triservice; we cannot let either see where the budget has gone or our Mess.
 Always maintain we pay for it privately.
-Check the Army for the silverware and hide the spirits from the sailors.
-Bloody riff-raff.
+Check the Army for the silverware and hide the spirits from the sailors.*

-00*
+*Bloody riff-raff.*

 *Survivor authorship is sovereign.
 Containment is never neutral.*